 - Rarely, pain can occur on both sides.

 - During severe attacks, there can be associated twitching, tightening or spasm of the facial muscles.

 TN attacks can be provoked by touching the face, talking, chewing, or brushing teeth.
 There is often no pain in between the attacks, but some patients with TN complain of continuous dull pain in between TN attacks.

 TN attacks can be debilitating and can last for weeks or months followed by pain free intervals.

 TN diagnosis is based on the description of symptoms and examination.
-TN patients often have normal neurological exam.
+TN patients often have a normal neurological exam.
 If there are bilateral TN symptoms, numbness in the trigeminal nerve distribution, or younger age of onset, then further evaluation may be needed.

 Patients often undergo a brain MRI with contrast to rule out a structural cause of TN.
 Other specialized imaging may be considered based upon the history and presentation.

 Anticonvulsants, such as carbamazepine (Tegretol), are often used to treat TN.
-Other medications such as oxcarbazepine, gabapentin, lamotrigine, baclofen and clonazepam may be considered during the course of TN.
+Other medications such as oxcarbazepine, gabapentin, lamotrigine, baclofen, and clonazepam may be considered during the course of TN.

 Patients who respond poorly to medical management may be candidates for surgical interventions such as microvascular decompression, rhizotomy or cutting of the nerve, or gamma knife procedures.